 Declaring a patent in the UK is quite easy and costs GBP £230 – £280.

 Patents are only granted to invention or ideas that are novel – never before seen or bearing no similarities with any other invention.
+For example, the idea of an online casino exists already, so if the MrPlay casino or a website advertising it wanted to file for a patent, it would not be possible.

 To prevent your patent application from being declined, you should research properly to ensure your idea or invention is not already made public.
 There are lots of patent databases that can help you with this.
 You may even start right away with your computer using the internet.